 Removing the Fuel Filter: Take care to spill as little fuel as possible when disconnecting the filter from the fuel line.
 Close any shut off valve in the fuel line.
-Wipe dirt off the fuel hose fittings at the filter.
+Wipe dirt off the fuel hose fittings at the filter to keep dirt out of the fuel system.

-To remove the filter, disconnect the two fittings at the filter and remove the mounting nut.
-Apply a wrench on the filter fitting as well as on the flare nut so as not to stress the fitting.
-Flare nut wrenches should be used on the flare nuts so as not to round the corners on the nuts.
+To remove the filter, disconnect the two fittings at the filter.
+Use two flarenut wrenches on each fitting so as not to round the corners or stress the fittings.
+Then remove the filter mounting nut and two (2) bracket mounting screws.
 Dispose of the fuel filter according to local regulations.